If are going to hold the property as beneficial Tenants in Common in unequal shares, what is the split to be. For e.g. 50-50, or 60-40?

 Have you approached Landbay to obtain consent to the Transfer of Equity

-Information to consider in supporting the above Landbay transfer of equity Questions and Answers :
+Information to consider in further to the above Landbay transfer of equity Advice :

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Landbay conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, provisions in the lease may require that you have a license to do so from the landlord.
-If such conditions are not complied with you may be in violation of the lease.
-This could trigger the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, provisions in the lease may require that you obtain the consent of the landlord.
+If such conditions are not complied with you may be in breach of the lease.
+This could potentially result in the freeholder taking enforcement action against you.